 TOC (Transition Of Care) - 2-week rotation, PGY2 resident works with a PGY3 on MTS.
 The role of the TOC resident is to Provide in-depth education for patients prior to discharge as well as co-ordination of care at discharge with proper post-discharge follow-up.

 MICU - The medical intensive care team is comprised of an intensivist, three senior residents, five interns, and 1-2 medical students.
 Rounding occurs in a multidisciplinary approach, including respiratory therapists, pharmacists and nutritionists.
 Procedures are abundant without competing fellows.

 Inpatient Cardiology – two-week rotations

-Cardiology Consult Service (interns only): 2 weeks of inpatient cardiology consults, where interns evaluate a multitude of cardiac problems, and develop management plans under the direct supervision of attending cardiologists.
+Cardiology Consult Service: 2 weeks of inpatient cardiology consults, where the team evaluates a multitude of cardiac problems, and develops management plans under the direct supervision of attending cardiologists.

 Ambulatory/Intensive AIM – These rotations provide in-depth training in outpatient/ambulatory medicine.
 In addition to added continuity experience, residents rotate through relevant sub-specialties: student health (at Eastern Michigan University), urology, orthopedics/sports medicine, dermatology, etc. Unique, resident driven, teaching on outpatient topics is provided on a weekly basis to supplement the experience.
 Procedure skills workshops (joint injection, skin biopsy), quality improvement projects and communication skills (video reviews) are important educational experiences during these rotations.